timofeysie/clades/README.md

 nx test stromatolites --watch # run Angular Jest unit tests
 ```

-### Workshop step 7: create a lib to hold all the Angular Material imports
+### Step 7: create a lib to hold all the Angular Material imports

 This step will generate an Nx lib to hold all the common material components uses in the workspace apps.